Epic Wildlife Encounters with a Smooth Fly-Back

 • Carbon offsets for the duration of this trip.

-• All leaders, transport, landing fees, permits, port taxes, and passenger fees, including the IAATO (International Association of Antarctic Tour Operators) passenger fee for all activities unless described as optional.
+• All leaders, transport, landing fees, permits (except as indicated in Not Included), port taxes, and passenger fees, including the IAATO (International Association of Antarctic Tour Operators) passenger fee for all activities unless described as optional.

 • Coffee and tea throughout the voyage.